rajatsharma/realm/README.md

 eval "$(realm zsh)"
 ```

-Now everytime you run a shell *realm* will read your `package.json` and generates alias for your scripts.
+Now everytime you run a shell *realm* will read your `package.json` and generate alias for your scripts.